Super Tuesday: Biden cements comeback with win in Texas | DW | 04.03.2020

 Bernie Sanders and Joe Biden are fighting to be the presidential candidate for the US Democrats.
 Biden is now the frontrunner in the race for the Democratic nomination.

-Former US Vice President Joe Biden has won the Democratic primary in Texas, the state with the second-largest number of delegates on Super Tuesday, cementing his new status as frontrunner for the Democratic presidential nomination.
+Former US Vice President Joe Biden has won the majority vote in the Democratic primary in Texas, the state with the second-largest number of delegates on Super Tuesday, cementing his new status as frontrunner for the Democratic presidential nomination.

-Rival Senator Bernie Sanders, however, is projected to win in California, the state with the biggest sway with 415 delegates up for grabs.
+Rival Senator Bernie Sanders, however, is projected to come out on top in California, the state with the biggest sway with a total of 415 delegates up for grabs.

 The former vice president got the largest share of the vote in eight states, two of which — Virginia and North Carolina — also offer a large number of delegates.

-Bernie Sanders, who was the frontrunner until Tuesday, has won in Colorado, Utah, and his home state of Vermont.
+Bernie Sanders, who was the frontrunner until Tuesday, has won the majority in Colorado, Utah, and his home state of Vermont.

-Mike Bloomberg won his first and only primary in the US territory of American Samoa, securing five delegates.
-The billionaire candidate who spent nearly $500 million (€448 million), mostly on ads in the Super Tuesday states, will reportedly reassess his campaign on Wednesday.
-But a campaign official said this did not mean he would drop out, according to Reuters.

 Read more: Super Tuesday – a 'how to' guide to the 2020 US primary elections